-Homemade BBQ Chicken Rub features a mix of brown sugar, salt, pepper, garlic powder, cumin, chili powder, and smoked paprika for a flavorful homemade spice rub.
-Try this delicious rub on chicken drumsticks, a whole chicken, or skin on bone in chicken breasts.
+Homemade BBQ Chicken Rub is the perfect seasoning for barbecue chicken.
+It features a mix of brown sugar, salt, pepper, garlic powder, cumin, chili powder, and smoked paprika for a flavorful homemade spice rub.

 I’m not sure which reason is the most important or driving factor:

 That I don’t want to put extra heat in the house by turning the oven on when it already seems like the air conditioner is running nonstop.